doublethreedigital/sc-documentation/README.md

 If you wish to contribute to the documentation, either for a typo or to fix a small design bug, please submit a pull request.
 All contributions are welcome (I'm only one person after all!).

-The content of the documentation lives in `content/collections/pages`.
-The `pages` directory has a sub-directory for each version of Simple Commerce.
+The content of the documentation lives in `content/collections/docs`.
+The `docs` directory has a sub-directory for each version of Simple Commerce.
 When contributing, please update the latest version of the documentation.

 The front-end of the site lives in the `resources/views` directory.
 The site uses Tailwind CSS and Alpine.js.